 Because colanders have bigger holes than strainers, it's important to only use them in instances where the food inside of the colander bowl is not able to fit through the holes.
 Colanders are commonly used to:

-Rinsing Vegetables and Fruits: When you need to wash and rinse vegetables or fruits, especially larger ones like lettuce or grapes, a colander is ideal.
+Washing Vegetables and Fruits: When you need to wash and rinse vegetables or fruits, especially larger ones like lettuce or grapes, a colander is ideal.
 A colander enables water to pass through the food freely, ensuring thorough rinsing.

 Straining Broths and Stocks: For larger quantities of liquids, such as homemade broths or stocks, a colander can help strain solids, herbs, and bones, leaving you with a clear, flavorful liquid.

-Blanching and Shocking Vegetables: After blanching vegetables (briefly boiling, then cooling in ice water), a colander can quickly drain and separate them from the ice water.
+Blanching and Shocking Vegetables: After blanching vegetables (briefly boiling, then cooling in ice water), a colander can quickly drain liquid and separate them from the ice water.

 Draining Canned Goods: When using canned goods like canned beans or vegetables, a colander helps rinse away excess salt or brine from the canned ingredients.